-(Request, at 2 (emphasis supplied)).
-In none of these videos did Commissioner Host identify himself by name.
+(Request for Advisory Opinion (hereafter, "Request"), at 2 (emphasis supplied)).3 In none of these videos did Commissioner Host identify himself by name.
 Nor did he indicate whether he was acting in his official or personal capacity.

-At the Board's hearing on this case, Commissioner Host declined to identify who video-recorded the statements, instead calling that person "a friend."
+At the Board's hearing on this case, Commissioner Host refuseddeclined to identify who video-recorded the statements, instead calling that person "a friend."
 He said his friend shared his opinion about the 2040 Plan.
-When asked how it came to be that he, rather than his friend, would appear on camera, Commissioner Host acknowledged that his role as a city commissioner was determinative.
+When asked how it came to be that he, rather than his friend, would appear on camera, Commissioner Host concededacknowledged that his role as a city commissioner was determinative.
 He wanted to show his constituents that he was standing up for them.
 As Commissioner Host said, "I happen to know everybody."
 According to testimony, Commissioner Host received the largest number of votes amongst multiple candidates when he was elected to the city commission.